Everybody wants the easy way out.

-If you can only make it to the gym twice a week due to an insane work or social schedule it’s not the end of the world.
+If you can only make it to the gym 2-3 times a week due to an insane schedule it’s not the end of the world.
 You can still make progress.
 Just know that it will never be optimal.
-High level athletes train quite a bit.
-So to think that you will maximize your strength, size or conditioning on just two workouts is probably a bit far fetched.

-But don’t let that discourage you.
-Two is better than zero and you can still make some nice gains.
+But like I said, 2-3 days is better than zero and you can still make some gains.

 All you need at home is a pair of rings.
 Throw in a kettlebell or two with that and you’re set.

-Two can work, but obviously, 3-4 days will be better if you’re looking to make a rapid physical transformation.
+Two can work, but obviously, 5-6 days will be much, much better if you’re looking to make a dramatic physical transformation.
 This gives you more opportunities to send an anabolic signal to your body, meaning you’ll have more growth stimulation throughout each week.